yurasong/yurasong.github.io/_projects/research_01_NatCan_2025.md

 ## My contribution

-I contributed to the computational analysis of chromatin landscape, bulk and single-cell transcriptomic datasets, including the characterization of epithelial cell states, reprogramming trajectories and regulatory programs associated with prostate tumor initiation.
+I contributed to the computational analysis of chromatin lanscatpe, bulk and single-cell transcriptomic datasets, including the characterization of epithelial cell states, reprogramming trajectories and regulatory programs associated with prostate tumor initiation.